Narrow your results

 into respective fields.
 When you import data using

-, columns of the resulting tibble
+galah, columns of the resulting tibble

-correspond to these fields.
+correspond to these

-Consequently, much of the architecture of galah
+more.
+Consequently, much of the architecture of galah has been designed

 -